-If you’re thinking of buying a used car, you may be wondering if a personal loan or traditional auto loan is the better option.
+If you’re thinking of buying a used car, you may be wondering if a personal loan or a traditional auto loan is the better option for financing a used car.
 However, you may be surprised to find that the interest rates for both types of loans are actually quite similar.
 In fact, depending on your credit score, you might even be able to get a better rate with a personal loan.
-According to Experian data, the average interest rate for a used car purchased in the last quarter of 2019 was 9.
+Experian data shows that the average interest rate for a used car bought in the last three months of 2019 was 9.

 If you’re looking to purchase an older vehicle with high mileage, your best option may be to take out a personal loan.
 However, if you’re buying a new car from a dealership, you’re likely to get a better deal with an auto loan – especially if you need a longer repayment period.